MetalSnow/Etch-a-Sketch-Project/README.md

 ## Features

-- **Drawing:** Hover over squares in the grid to draw with a midnightblue color.
+- **Drawing:** Hover over squares in the grid to draw with a midnightblue color, Enjoy the rainbow mode where each square changes to a random color when hovered.
 - **Adjust Field:** Click the "Adjust Field" button to customize the grid size.
 - **Clear Field:** Click the "Clear Field" button to reset the drawing, turning all squares beige.